We hope that you will consider participating in a research, scholarly, or other creative project.

 Selecting the appropriate faculty mentor is critical for a successful undergraduate research experience.

 Many faculty members have major research projects that are already underway, and you may be able to contribute to their research goals with your own research project.
 Our faculty are known for being very approachable, down-to-earth scholars.
 They will be excited to talk to you about your research ideas and their research projects.

-Remember, all Hooper Undergraduate Research Award (HURA) applications require that you have a faculty mentor to help you create a great research plan and to help you through difficult parts of your research.
+Remember, Hooper Undergraduate Research Award (HURA) and Student-led Projects in the Arts, Creative Activity, and Scholarship (SPArCS) applications require that you have a faculty mentor to help you create a great research plan and to help you with your research.